Complete reducibility and subgroups of exceptional algebraic groups: Complete reducibility

-These are some examples of natural module categories which are \emph{completely reducible} or \emph{semisimple}.
-When such a module is of finite dimension over a field, it can be repeatedly decomposed into submodules until we reach a direct sum of \emph{irreducible} modules, i.e.~those without any proper, non-zero submodules.
-In such a situation, understanding the category amounts to understanding the irreducible modules.
+These are some examples of module categories which are \emph{completely reducible} or \emph{semisimple}.
+For a module of finite dimension over a field, repeated decomposition into submodules expresses it as a direct sum of \emph{irreducible} modules, i.e.~non-zero modules having no proper, non-zero submodules.
+So when all modules are completely reducible, understanding the category amounts to understanding the irreducible modules.
 Complete reducibility is certainly not ubiquitous, however.
-A common example is the following representation of the group of integers under addition: whose image stabilises a unique $1$-dimensional subspace, spanned by $\binom{1}{0}$, that admits no complementary $\Z$-submodule.
+A common example is the following representation of the group of integers under addition: whose image stabilises a unique $1$-dimensional subspace, spanned by $\binom{1}{0}$, which admits no complementary $\Z$-submodule.
 Performing a reduction modulo a prime $p$ produces a cyclic group of order $p$ acting on a module over a field of characteristic $p$, which again fails to be completely reducible.\footnote{Note that the condition of Maschke's theorem is violated, since the characteristic $p$ of the field divides $|\Z/p|=p$.}

 This formulation of complete reducibility places the focus on the acting group $H$.
-One could equally decide to fix the target of the representation and ask: \begin{quote}\emph{Given a finite-dimensional vector space $V$, which subgroups $H$ of $G = \GL(V)$ is $V$ a completely reducible $H$-module?}\end{quote} This is now a question about the subgroup structure of $G$.
-It may also be more tractable, since $H$ is either trivial or has a non-trivial module of dimension at most $\dim V$, which puts limitations on $H$.
+One could equally decide to fix the target of the representation and ask: \begin{quote}\emph{Given a finite-dimensional vector space $V$, for which subgroups $H$ of $G = \GL(V)$ is $V$ a completely reducible $H$-module?}\end{quote} This is now a question about the subgroup structure of $G$.
+It may also be more tractable, since $H$ is either trivial or has a faithful module of dimension at most $\dim V$, which puts limitations on $H$.
 Moreover, this reformulation can be put in purely group-theoretic terms.
 Recall that a \emph{parabolic subgroup} $P$ of $\GL(V)$ is the stabiliser of a flag of subspaces

-(See for example \cite[Prop.~12.13]{MR2850737}.)
+(See for example \cite[Proposition~12.13]{MR2850737}.)
 One sees from this that the maximal (proper) parabolic subgroups are stabilisers of (proper, non-zero) subspaces, so a subgroup $H \subseteq \GL(V)$ acts irreducibly if and only if $H$ is contained in no proper parabolic subgroup, and $H$ is completely reducible if and only if: whenever $H$ stabilises a flag of subspaces $V_{i}$ as above, $H$ stabilises an \emph{opposite flag}